quietboil/include-sql/README.md

 # Under the Hood

-After parsing and validating content of the SQL file `include-sql` generates the following call:
+After parsing and validating the content of the SQL file `include-sql` generates the following call:

 ```rust , ignore
 impl_sql!{ LibrarySql =